‘Southern Charm’ Star Cameran Eubanks Discusses Launch Of ‘The Real Housewives Of South Carolina’ On Instagram

 Other members of Eubanks’ online fanbase suggested that the show would be a sure hit and told her they’d be watching if it ever came to air on Bravo TV.

-While Eubanks isn’t exactly a “housewife” and has a career in real estate, she has been taking things easy since welcoming her baby girl, Palmer Corrine Wiberly, in 2017.
+While Eubanks isn’t exactly a “housewife” and has a career in real estate, she has been taking things easy since welcoming her baby girl, Palmer Corrine Wimberly, in 2017.
 Luckily, due to Eubanks’ husband Jason’s job in the medical field, she can financially afford to do so.

 To see more of Eubanks and her co-stars, don’t miss tonight’s new episode of Southern Charm Season 6, which airs on Bravo TV at 9 p.m.